shalzz/newgaia/docs/vision/3-network-states.md

 ## Decentralized Autonomous Organization (DAO)

-> DAOs a*llows us to design a new form of democracy which is more stable, less
-> prone to erratic behavior, better able to meet the needs of its citizens,
-> and which better uses the expertise of all its citizens to make high-quality
-> decisions*  *— Tony Blaire Institute for Global Change*

-A Decentralized Autonomous organization or DAO is a collectively-owned, blockchain-governed organization working towards a shared mission.
+A [Decentralized Autonomous organization][1] or DAO is a collectively-owned, blockchain-governed organization working towards a shared mission.

 DAOs allow us to work with like-minded folks around the globe without trusting